 Slow Cooker Beef and Broccoli Ingredients

-- Oyster sauce – One of my favourite ingredients for packing in so much flavour.
+- Oyster sauce – This is one of my favourite ingredients for packing in so much flavour

-- Broccoli – Fresh or frozen is fine.
+- Broccoli – Fresh or frozen is fine for this too!

 How to make Slow Cooker Beef and Broccoli